 Teaching and Facilities

-The School has a lively, stimulating and welcoming atmosphere with each disciplinary area enjoying high levels of student satisfaction in the Guardian University Guide 2017.
+The School has a lively, stimulating and welcoming atmosphere with each disciplinary area enjoying high levels of student satisfaction, we were ranked in the top 20 in the UK for Philosophy in the Guardian University League Table 2019.
 The School enjoys excellent facilities with a state of the art language learning centre, access to a fully equipped television studio, and hosts a large number of public events throughout the year including talks by visiting politicians, practitioners, translators and philosophers.
 There are lively philosophy, language and communication and political seminars.

 The School places considerable emphasis on employability with students receiving longer contact time than in many universities, an employability programme which includes internships and work placements and visits to Brussels, Geneva, Paris, London and other international centres.
 Students are well supported with personal advisors and small seminar groups to provide a friendly and supportive as well as intellectually challenging learning environment.